-- Complete minimum total of 120 credit hours with an earned baccalaureate degree (may not earn this minor if majoring in Business Management or Supply Chain and Logistics) - Successful completion of the Accounting Minor curriculum (21 hours) including a C or better in each of the courses in the following:
+- Complete minimum total of 120 credit hours with an earned baccalaureate degree (may not earn this minor if majoring in Business Management or Supply Chain and Logistics) - Successful completion of the Accounting Minor curriculum (21 hours) including a "C" or better in each of the courses in the following:

-BUS 101 (Prerequisite: MAT 095 or college-level math); BUS 102 (Prerequisite: C or better in BUS 101); BUS 301 (Prerequisite: BUS 101); BUS 302 (Prerequisite: BUS 102); BUS 304 (Prerequisite: BUS 101)
+BUS 101 (Prerequisite: MAT 095 or college-level math); BUS 102 (Prerequisite: "C" or better in BUS 101); BUS 301 (Prerequisite: BUS 101 and MAT 120); BUS 302 (Prerequisite: BUS 102); BUS 304 (Prerequisite: BUS 101)

-BUS 306 or BUS 310 (Prerequisite; MAT 120/Corequisite: BUS 205) or BUS 313 or BUS 315

-(Prerequisites: BUS 101 & BUS 301) BUS 410 or any other 400 level BUS course
+BUS 306 or BUS 310 (Prerequisite: MAT 120 and Junior/Senior standing; Corequisite: BUS 205) or BUS 313 (Prerequisite: Junior/Senior standing) or BUS 315 (Prerequisites: BUS 101 & BUS 301) BUS 410 (Prerequisite: Junior/Senior standing) or any other 400 level BUS course

-Business Management Minor
+Minor in Business Management

-The minor in business management will provide students with the opportunity to understand management principles as they relate to a variety of jobs in the private, public/non-profit, or government sectors.
+The Minor in Business Management will provide students with the opportunity to understand management principles as they relate to a variety of jobs in the private, public/non-profit, or government sectors.
 Students will be able to demonstrate foundational knowledge and skills in management required in today's global work environment.